stefanprodan/MvcThrottle/README.md

 }
 ```

+I’ve created a view named RateLimited.cshtml located in the Views/Shared folder and using ViewBag.Message I am sending the error message to this view.
 Take a look at MvcThrottle.Demo project for the full implementation.

 ###IP and/or Endpoint White-listing